 In the fashion industry, size-inclusivity is a major topic of conversation.
 From talks about plus size retailers' need to stock over size 24 to straight size brands need to move beyond their current offerings, things are changing.
 The jewelry industry seems to be slower.
 That's why Automic Gold's size-inclusive jewelry line is so important.
 Not only is the brand here to call out fatphobia in the fine jewelry world, but they're making the ultra-trendy minimalist trend inclusive and accessible for everyone regardless of gender or size.

-Automic Gold is owned and run by Alena and Jamie, a married couple committed to making inclusive pieces part of the fine jewelry world that often caters to only a small demographic.
+Automic Gold is owned and run by AL Sandimirova, who’s committed to making inclusive pieces part of the fine jewelry world that often caters to only a small demographic.

 According to the brand's website, Automic Gold is dedicated to being "genderless, size-inclusive, and diverse."
 This means a couple of things for the way they do business.
 First, they've got a commitment to not photoshopping in order to celebrate bodies as they are.
 Second, diversity matters, and their campaign images reflect this.
 They hire non-white, non-cis, and size diverse models for their work.
 Finally, their designs are made here in the United States.